useless-utils/torange-bot/README.md

 -   'Command-line arguments' takes precedence over 'environment variables';
 -   'environment variables' takes predecende over 'config file';
--   'config file' is the last fallback.
+-   'config file' is both the default and the last fallback.

-e.g. the `username=myUser` field is both set in the config file and given via command-line `--username myUser`, the command-line takes precedence.
+e.g. if `username=myUser` set in both the config file and provided via command-line `--username myUser`, the command-line argument takes precedence.

 <a id="config-file"></a>